College Meal Plan Is More Expensive Than Groceries

 Many universities require first year students who live in dorms to purchase campus dining plans.

-The policy is usually justified as a way to ensure food access, support campus infrastructure, and simplify logistics for new students.
+The policy is framed as a way to guarantee food access and simplify logistics.

-In practice, the requirement locks many freshmen into purchasing prepaid dining credits even if they prefer to cook or shop elsewhere.
+In practice, this requirement locks students into prepaid systems even if they prefer alternatives.

 Common requirements include:

-• Mandatory meal plans for students living in residence halls
+• Mandatory meal plans for residence hall students

 • Limited or no opt out during freshman year

-• Required contracts lasting a full semester or academic year
+• Contracts lasting a full semester or academic year

 How Expensive Campus Meal Plans Really Are

-Several education finance studies show that dining contracts have risen faster than overall food inflation.
+Several analyses show they have risen faster than general food prices.

-• The average lowest cost college meal plan in the United States is about $5,656 per academic year.
+• Average U.S. meal plan cost is about $5,656 per academic year

 For comparison:

-• Home cooked meals in the U.S. average roughly $4 per meal according to federal consumer expenditure data.
+• Home cooked meals average roughly $4 per meal based on federal data

 Who Actually Runs Campus Dining

-Many universities outsource their dining operations to large multinational food service companies.
+Many universities outsource dining to large multinational food service companies.

 • Sodexo